meri-imperiumi/handbook/docs/systems/communications.md

 Computer control of the radio is enabled by a SignaLink USB sound card.

+### Email over HF radio

+* Check local rules for amateur radio usage (maritime mobile uses German rules, coastal uses local rules.
+[DARC has a convenient list](darc.de/der-club/referate/ausland/funken-im-ausland/cept-laenderliste/) of CEPT visiting rules)
+* Turn the _HF SSB_ circuit on
+* Turn the radio on
+* Connect the USB hub on the navigation table to the MacBook Air
+* Ensure that MacBook Air can see the _USB AUDIO CODEC_ sound interface
+    * If not, push the button on the KVM inside the table to switch USB from the Raspberry Pi to the MacBook
+* Start rig control interface with `rigctld -m 3013 -r /dev/cu.PL2303G-USBtoUART11130 -t 4532 -s 4800 -vvv`
+* Start pat interface with `pat http`
+* Start _CrossOver_ and launch _Vara HF_ (and/or _Ardop_)
+* Open pat at <http://localhost:8080> and establish connection with the _Ready_ button
+    * Ensure that the radio actually transmits.
+You should hear clicking

+Winlink position reports made in pat will also update vessel position on the Lille Ø website.
+If updates include text, it will end up in the blog stream.
 ## WiFi

 The boat has two networks: